 JP and our discussion

 My friend JP is Reformed Baptist and he and I have been having a discussion via email.
 THe conversation was prompted by the post I wrote earlier about the early Reformed creeds and confessions.
 We have mostly been discussing baptism but that post is the catalyst that got this discussion moving.
 This is a first installment, because the discussion is on going.
+It begins with his reply to my post which he received in an email from me.
+What follows is a series of back and forth emails.

 I hope someone finds them interesting.